Digital cinema: E-Cinema

-Projectors for digital cinema
+Projectors

-Only three manufacturers make DCI-approved digital cinema projectors; these are Barco, Christie and Sharp/NEC.
-Except for Sony, who used to use their own SXRD technology, all use the Digital Light Processing (DLP) technology developed by Texas Instruments (TI).
+Only four manufacturers make DCI-approved digital cinema projectors; these are Barco, Christie, Sharp/NEC and Sony.
+Except for Sony, who used to use their own SXRD technology, all use the Digital light processing (DLP) technology developed by Texas Instruments (TI).
 D-Cinema projectors are similar in principle to digital projectors used in industry, education, and domestic home cinemas, but differ in two important respects.
 First, projectors must conform to the strict performance requirements of the DCI specification.
 Second, projectors must incorporate anti-piracy devices intended to enforce copyright compliance such as licensing limits.
 For these reasons all projectors intended to be sold to theaters for screening current release movies must be approved by the DCI before being put on sale.
 They now pass through a process called CTP (compliance test plan).
 Because feature films in digital form are encrypted and the decryption keys (KDMs) are locked to the serial number of the server used (linking to both the projector serial number and server is planned in the future), a system will allow playback of a protected feature only with the required KDM.